 The only thing we would say on the subject of scalability is that while our hosted platform can support thousands of users, there would come the point where it would be more cost-effective to buy the equipment yourself.
 If you're expecting significant growth in the next 5-10 years, please mention it to your T2k account manager, who'll be able to make sure whatever you implement takes this into account.

 A web-based phone system is exactly what the name suggests, and with most of us know more than at home with web software and tools, almost anyone in your organisation can administer it (if you give them access).
 IT departments, office managers, call centre team leaders and more love the user interface as it allows them to do what they need to do and do it in the shortest time possible.

 Of course, while it's easy to manage, we'll still be on hand for anything a bit more complicated, so while it's hosted, you're not alone with it.

 Finally, let's talk about the reliability and resilience of a hosted PBX.
 As we've already mentioned, a hosted PBX is located in data centres; ours are dotted around the UK.
-We've invested heavily into their resilience, so if one data centre goes down, the system stays up.
+We've invested heavily into their resilience, so the system stays up if one data centre goes down.
 That's a big if, though, you need to remember that data centres are themselves highly resilient, with onsite generators, multiple fibre connections and military-grade security.
 For most businesses, achieving this level of resilience isn't possible.

 We hope you found this guide to hosted PBX services in the UK useful.
 For more information or to speak to a VoIP expert about your specific needs, please get in touch.